-Brief: A medium-range standoff attack missile that is carried by USAF B-52Hs to provide this long-range aircraft with a conventional precision strike capabil-
+Brief: A medium-range standoff attack missile that is carried by USAF B-52Hs to provide this long-range aircraft with a conventional precision strike capability.
 Function: Air-to-surface guided missile.

 First Flight: 1990.
 Delivered: 1992.
-IOC: June 1992 Production: 240.
-Inventory: 186.
+IOC: June 1992.